junleyan/bus-cbm/README.md

 http://localhost:3000
 ```
 ### Notes
-- Place the image to be annotated in the `sample_data/` directory.
+- Place the image you want to annotate in the `sample_data/` directory.
 - Saved annotations are stored in `annotated.json`.

 ### Application Views